 - Choose a numeric field from the Field menu to vary the symbol size.

 - Choose <random> from the Field menu, and set the size range by specifying Minimum and Maximum sizes.
 Sizing symbols randomly is a good way to provide visual variety for nonthematic layers.
 For example, you can set the height of three-dimensional trees in a scene to random to make a natural-looking forest.

 - Write an expression to determine size.
-Choose <expression> from the Field menu, or click to open the Expression Builder dialog box.
+Choose <expression> from the Field menu, or click the Set an expression button to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value for the size variable.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.

 In the case of a 3D layer in a scene, you can uncheck Maintain aspect ratio to change Height and Width independently.
 Height modifies the Z-axis and width modifies the X- and Y-axes simultaneously.